 “Whether your dog loses their marbles over other dogs, people, squirrels, or even the vacuum cleaner, this self-paced video course is for you.”

 Top virtual platforms make learning easy and accessible.
 The Relief for Reactive Dogs™ Program, for example, offers certified trainer guidance and video demonstrations.
-It helps 70% of owners manage their dog’s triggers effectively16.
+It helps 70% of owners manage their dog’s triggers effectively.

 Other programs, like the 4-week Reactive Rehabilitation Level 1 course, cost $180.
-It includes weekly Zoom sessions with experienced instructors15.
-These dog training courses reactive dogs provide homework and progress tracking to keep you on track.
+It includes weekly Zoom sessions with experienced instructors.
+These dog training courses for reactive dogs provide homework and progress tracking to keep you on track.

 Digital resources offer many benefits, including avoiding travel stress for reactive dogs.
-Over 50% of users see improvements in their dog’s behavior within a month16.
-Many courses allow you to repeat lessons, which 85% of owners find boosts their confidence in managing reactivity16.
+Over 50% of users see improvements in their dog’s behaviour within a month.
+Many courses allow you to repeat lessons, which 85% of owners find boosts their confidence in managing reactivity.

 Working with Professional Trainers: What to Expect

-70% of trainers focus on how well they communicate with clients, making your role in the process very important17.
+70% of trainers focus on how well they communicate with clients, making your role in the process very important.

 Credentials to Look For in a Reactive Dog Trainer

 Good professional dog trainers have certifications like CPDT-KA or KPA-CTP.
-These show they’ve spent at least 300 hours practicing and passed exams on behavior science17.
+These show they’ve spent at least 300 hours practising and passed exams in behaviour science.
 Ask if they’ve worked with reactive dogs before, like in shelters or rescue groups.
 Stay away from trainers without experience in this area.

 Questions to Ask Before Hiring